SYSTRAN/similarity/README.md

 + Options marked with * must be set.
 The rest have default values.
 ```
-The input data file contains one sentence pair per line, with the next fields separated by TABs:
+The input data file contains one sentence pair per line, with the following fields separated by TABs:
 * source sentence
 * target sentence
 * source/target alignments
 * source part-of-speeches

  <pre>Why wait for the Euro ?
 Pourquoi attendre l' Euro ?
 0-0 1-1 2-1 3-2 4-3 5-4   WRB VB IN DT NNP .</pre>

+alternatively, if data path can be multiple files separated by comma.

 (The last two fields are optional)